 Queen Mattress, for instance, can accommodate two people comfortably, but if you have a larger family, you may

 want to consider a King or California King-Size Mattress.

 Mattress firmness is important for Natural Latex Mattresses because it affects comfort and support.
-A firmer
+A

-is to consider your preferred sleeping position.
+mattress is to consider your preferred sleeping position.

 Side sleepers - If you are a side sleeper, you'll probably want a softer